quaoz/SwagBot/README.md

 # Commands:

-- All commands must be preceded by the command prefix, which by default is `/`, or by @ mentioning the bot
+- All commands must be preceded by the command prefix, which by default is backslash (\\), or by @ mentioning the bot

 ## Join:

-- Joins the specified channel.
+- Joins the specified voice channel
+- Aliases: summon, connect

 Syntax: